-If you have a query about any of the programme information provided, whether here or on the website, registered students should use the 'ask a question' button in the student portal.
+For queries about any of the programme information provided, whether here or on the website, registered students should use the 'Ask a question' button in the Student Portal.
 Otherwise, the Contact Us link at the bottom of every webpage should be used.